ijmarshall/robotreviewer/README.md

 ## Installation

-An automatic installation is currently supported for OS X.
+An automatic installation is currently supported for OS X. This will automatically create a new [conda](d) environment and install the required dependencies into it.

 1. Ensure you have a working version of 3.4+.
 We strongly recommend using Python from the [Anaconda Python distribution](https://www.continuum.io/downloads) for a quicker and more reliable experience.

-2. Ensure you have the following requirements: [brew](ht), [Grobid](https://grobid.readthedocs.io/en/latest/Install-Grobid/).
+2. Ensure you have the following requirements: [brew](https://brew.sh/), [Grobid](https://grobid.readthedocs.io/en/latest/Install-Grobid/).

 3. Get a copy of the RobotReviewer repo:
     ```bash